LandRegistry-Attic/deed-api/README.md

         }
     ],
     "identity_checked": "Y",
-    "address": "5 The Drive, This Town, This County, PL4 4TH",
+    "address": "5 The Drive, This Town, This County, PL4 4TH" }

-}g
 ```